 Dover Athletic runs many teams in several categories, with the First Team being the most senior of the all.
 Dover Athletics’ youth set-up includes some 38 teams raining from U12s to U18’s.

 In addition, the newly formed Academy replaces the existing Reserve side.
-The U18 and Academy management work closely with Chris Kinnear and his management team, to provide a route, for players that are good enough, to reach the very top of the Dover Athletic ‘tree’.
+The U18 and Academy management work closely with Andy Hessenthaler and his management team, to provide a route, for players that are good enough, to reach the very top of the Dover Athletic ‘tree’.